helidon-io/helidon/docs/mp/telemetry.md

 Earlier releases of Helidon 4 implemented MicroProfile Telemetry 1.0 which was based on OpenTelemetry semantic conventions 1.22.0-alpha.

 MicroProfile Telemetry 1.1 is supported, however it is based on OpenTelemetry 1.58.0 which changed the REST span name conventions, which is not backward compatible.
-See <https://opentelemetry.io/docs/specs/semconv/http/http-spans/#name> for more details.
+See [OpenTelemetry HTTP span name][opentelemetry-http] for more details.

 Use the following configuration to use the new conventions: